 The City of Dunkirk recognizes the importance of coordination and consultation with institutions within the community.
-As a result, in formulating this plan, the City of Dunkirk made all attempts to work with all organizations through public meetings and hearings, as well as working with organizations at their best convenience as things get back to normal from the recent COVID-19 pandemic.
+As a result, in formulating this plan, the City of Dunkirk made all attempts to work with all organizations through public meetings and hearings, as well as working with organizations at their best convenience as things open back up from the recent COVID-19 pandemic.

 Dunkirk is required by the U.S. Department of Housing and Urban Development (HUD) to create its own Consolidated Plan and Annual Action Plan in order to be considered for entitlement grant funding.
 The City of Dunkirk completed its 2021-2023 Consolidated Plan, which clarifies and defines the City's future objectives and illustrates how those objectives align with CDBG program objectives.
-This Annual Action Plan utilizes the priorities outlined in the Consolidated Plan and specifies the intended uses of CDBG funding for Dunkirk's third program year (2023) under the current plan.
+This Annual Action Plan utilizes the priorities outlined in the Consolidated Plan and specifies the intended uses of CDBG funding for Dunkirk's second program year (2022) under the current plan.